jhj0517/UniteWiki/README.md

 - How to change the color of the tab in the `tabLayout` when the tab is selected.
 - How to use `dataBinding` to implement UI changes through Binding Adapters.
 - How to implement the search function in `RecyclerView` using `Filterable` in the adapter.
+- How to nationalize app with different languages in Android
+- How to inject dependencies into an app using `Hilt`.

 ## PlayStore
 The app is available on the PlayStore.
 If you want to see how it works, you can download it here